daniel-molina/visualequation/doc/UI.md

     overwrite mode in texts editors, but not readline's version where BACKSPACE replaces with a white space).
 *   Inserted subeqs substitute selection.

+### Deletion details

+When DEL or BACKSPACE act on an existing subeq S and it is not PVOID, if S is a juxted it is vanished and if it is a non-juxted it is substituted by a PVOID.
+If they act on a PVOID and it is a script, the script is completely removed (consequently downgrading the script op).
+If it is a PVOID and some copar it has is not a PVOID, nothing is done.
+If it is a PVOID which has no copars or all of them are also PVOIDs, supeq is deleted.

+> **Note**: Flatting a supeq only when every par is a PVOID avoids unexpected
+> results for the inexperienced users and, at the same time, allows a naive way
+> to delete the supeq "from inside".

 ### Left click (arbitrary distance movement)